sophierain/contract2game/README.md

    2. the upstream is called in a way that makes the dp false -> e.g. add 1.x /= g.msg.sender

 2. the upstream variable is not under the control of the caller (e.g. block.coinbase, other env vars).
 These conditions will be made preconditions of the model.

+##### identifying the upstream behaviour

+once we know all the dependent constraints (both caller and history) from the classifier, we focus first on the caller dependent constraints:

+we know the constraint has the following shape: history.storage_var = (!=) behv.msg.sender or history.other_stor_var = (!=) behv.msg.sender or...
+hence we collect all the LHS that occur.

+if LHS is a storage_var keep the storage var if LHS is a function evaluation stor_fun(var) where stor_fun is a function in the storage and var any type of variable or numeric value keep both

+In the state storage tracker (TO CONSIDER IN THE WRITE-UP) we look up all the mentioned entires and which previous behaviours accesses them (only the relevant ones --> if new sth assigned all prev dependencies removed)

+split on the upstream behv s.t. the dependent behv is sat in one branch and usat in the other

 #### History Dependant Case Splits